 Under these conditions, the Independent Labour Party last November began "A Socialist Britain Now" campaign.
 The programme of this campaign, remodeled several times, now has five points: (1) Social Equality, (2) Social Ownership, (3) Liberate the Empire, (4) Help Soviet Russia, (5) Socialist Peace Offensive.
-These five points are not unattractive, especially compared to the betravals of the Labourite and Stalinist leaders.
+These five points are not unattractive, especially compared to the betrayals of the Labourite and Stalinist leaders.
 However, the best programme is worth only the worth of the party which is trying to achieve it.
 That is why we must engage in a close examination of the present policy of the I.L.P.

-When we read the I.L.P. press and the speeches of its eaders, we soon see that they are permitting a great number of variations on the five points of the programme.
+When we read the I.L.P. press and the speeches of its leaders, we soon see that they are permitting a great number of variations on the five points of the programme.
 Thus the first two points are often replaced by the formula "end injustice", which is merely an empty phrase of pre-Marxist socialism.
 The third point, on the liberation of the Empire, is sometimes used in a revolutionary sense, but it is also sometimes transformed into the reformist formula "Democracy in the Empire" ("New Leader", February 14, 1942).
-Finally, the party permits equivocal expressions on | distinguishing between reform and revolution.
+Finally, the party permits equivocal expressions on the war itself.

-The English bourgeoisie must now defend itself on several I the war itself.
 Thus, Brockway contrasts the I.L.P.'s programme to "the purely military method" and presents it as "a political contribution to the end of the war" ("New Leader", April 18, 1942).
 The irreducible opposition of two aims, that of the bourgeoisie and that of the proletariat, is obliterated and becomes a choice between two methods for a common aim, the end of the war.
 The same defect is present in the speech of Campbell Stephen, representing the I.L.P. in Parliament, on April 15th.
 Here is his con-

-" If in framing his budget the Chancellor had shown vision and imagination and had sought to bring the economy of this country in line with the economy of Soviet Russia, he would have given hope to the working people who have been called to make all the sacrifices, as well as to the workers in the various parts of the Empire.
+"If in framing his budget the Chancellor had shown vision and imagination and had sought to bring the economy of this country in line with the economy of Soviet Russia, he would have given hope to the working people who have been called to make all the sacrifices, as well as to the workers in the various parts of the Empire.
 He would have struck a tremendous blow at the tyranny of Hitlerism in Germany."

 What confusion!
 Stephen asks from the Chancellor "vision and imagination" in the conduct of the war.
-It is an appeal to the reason of the exploiters, not a call to revolt of the
+It is an appeal to the reason of the exploiters, not a call to revolt of the oppressed.

-All the I.L.P.'s propaganda is permeated with an i urable confusion which manifests itself in all question, I rge and small.
-Each page of their paper contains ser ral examples.
+All the I.L.P.'s propaganda is permeated with an incurable confusion which manifests itself in all question, large and small.
+Each page of their paper contains several examples.
 We take another one at random.
-On March 7th the "New Leader" published an article on Sir Stafford Cripps in the form of an open letter.
+On March 7th the "New leader" published an article on Sir Stafford Cripps in the form of an open letter.
 This letter to the colleague of Churchill begins "Dear Comrade" and ends "Fraternally yours."
 Without irony!
 As for the contents of the article, one sentence suffices: "You delivered a trenchant speech (in 1935) on which I beg you to reflect."

 The fundamental fault of the I.L.P.'s propaganda is that one finds everything in it: from the revolt of the colonies to "dear comrade" Cripps.
 In this jumble the opportunist declarations dominate, the revolutionary formulas lose all real content and are transformed into empty phrases.
-In all its propaganda and activity, the I.L.P. is incapable of name the party, knowing too well how far the words are The I.L.P. is still a small party.
-Naturally, no one would blame it for that.
-But every worker attracted by the slogan "A Socialist Britain Now" and by the promises of the I.L.P. has the right to ask the question: How fulfill such a programme in such a short time?
-Unfortunately the I.L.P. leaders, eloquent in praising socialism as against capitalism, have no breath left with which to enunciate concrete ways of reaching the aim.
+In all its propaganda and activity, the I.L.P. is incapable of distinguishing between reform and revolution.